introcompsys/spring2022/index.md

 The resources section has links and short posts that provide  more context and explanation.
 Content in this section is for the most part not strictly the material that you'll be graded on, but it is often material that will help you understand and grow as a programmer and data scientist.

+## Activity Priority Key

+- <i class="fa-solid fa-star"></i>  starred more practice task are priority items (in terms of grading)
+- <i class="fa-solid fa-circle-exclamation"></i> prepare items with this are the  most important to complete before class because we will use them directly during class
+- <i class="fa-solid fa-brain"></i> this icon indicates things you could use as the start of a deeper exploration

 ## Reading each page